After Parking Lot Shooting, Florida's 'Stand Your Ground' Law Scrutinized Again

 Michele Rayner, an attorney who's representing McGlockton's parents, is asking McCabe to file charges.
 She believes Drejka isn't entitled to stand your ground immunity.
 After pushing Drejka down, Rayner says, McGlockton stepped back, turned to the side and was no longer a threat.
 "There was no imminent danger that Mr. Drejka was going to die," Rayner says.
 "There was no weapon that was brandished.
 Mr. McGlockton was not armed."

 State Attorney McCabe hasn't commented on the case.
 After the Trayvon Martin shooting, it was two months before the state attorney in that case, Angela Corey, charged George Zimmerman with murder.
-That case ended with Zimmerman's acquittal on all charges.